mwibbenmeyer/scripting_with_arcgis_using_arcpy/README.md

 You may have another copy of Python already installed on your computer, and this could create issues when you launch Python and attempt to import the `arcpy` module.
 In the tutorial, I'll explain what you should do to make sure that your computer is launching the ArcGIS installation of Python, rather than the previously installed version, so that you can successfully import the `arcpy` module.

-## Step 1: Launching the ArcGIS Python installation from the command line
+## Launching the ArcGIS Python installation from the command line

 We want to be able to run Python scripts that call in the `arcpy` module.
 Because `arcpy` is a proprietary Python module, it cannot just be downloaded from the internet and installed on your computer, and it will not run with any installation of Python.
 It will only run with the installation of Python you received with your installation of ArcGIS (10.3.1 in my case).
 Therefore, we need to show the computer where it can find this installation of ArcGIS, and make sure that it finds this installation before it finds any of the other Python installations you may have on your computer.